ucsb-cs9/s25/_lab/lab02.md

 Your SecuritySuite class definition should support the following constructor and methods:

 - `__init__(self)` - constructor that initializes an empty list to the class.
-Name this list attribute protocols.
-This list protocols will eventually expand with protocols for the security suite.
+You should name this list attribute `protocols`. `protocols` will eventually expand with protocols for the security suite.
-- `add(self, protocol)` - method that will add the protocol parameter to the SecuritySuite's list.
+- `add(self, protocol)` - method that will add the `protocol` parameter to the SecuritySuite's list.
 The most recently added protocol will be at the end of the list.
 You may assume the protocol parameter will either be an Encryption or Authentication object.
-- `total(self)` - method that will return a str containing each protocol in the security suite, and the total cost of all protocols in the security suite.
+- `total(self)` - method that will return a `str` containing both a listing of each protocol in the security suite and the total cost of all protocols in the security suite.

 An example of what the return string format of the total method is shown below: